Columbia River Gorge Wine Region - Oregon and Washington

 Today's Columbia Gorge Wine Country

 The Historic Columbia River Highway is America's premiere Historic and Scenic Highway.
-Built between 1913 and 1922, along the steep cliffs of the Gorge, this narrow, curving roadway was a technological tour-de-force when it was constructed.
+Built between 1913 and 1922 along the steep cliffs of the Gorge, this narrow, curving roadway was a technological tour-de-force when it was constructed.

 The Columbia River Gorge and its surrounding lands are unquestionably a national treasure.
 Viticulturists think so, too.
 Pockets of old vineyards found near Bingen, Washington, suggest this is not a new conclusion.
-Today, hundreds of newer vineyard acres occupy a variety of terroirs throughout the Gorge.
+Today, hundreds of newer vineyard acres occupy a variety of terroir throughout the Gorge.
 Flood-scoured plateau lands offer vineyardists gravelly soils, long and sunny summer days, limited rainfall, and the temperature-moderating influence of updrafts from the nearby Columbia River Gorge.
 Delta lands of scenic rivers emptying into the Columbia River offer rich, silty soils, sloping landscapes, and the long summer days characteristic of this northern clime.

 The diversity of wine grapes grown in the Columbia River Gorge are unlikely to be matched elsewhere is such a small stretch of land.
-In fact, so unusual is this growing area that vineyard and winery owners filed an application with the Alcohol and Tobacco Tax and Trade Bureau to establish a shared appellation for Oregon and Washington... the Columbia Gorge American Viticulture Area.
+The impact In fact, so unusual is this growing area that vineyard and winery owners filed an application with the Alcohol and Tobacco Tax and Trade Bureau to establish a shared appellation for Oregon and Washington... the Columbia Gorge American Viticulture Area.
 The AVA was authorized in the Federal Register on May 10, 2004.
 The appellation straddles both sides of the Columbia River for a stretch of about 15 miles, including 280 square miles.

-You can be sure touring Columbia Gorge Wine Country is the stuff of memorable journeys.
-Allow for plenty of "stopping time" along the way, beyond what time you plan to spend at specific wineries... and...
+You can be sure touring Columbia Gorge wine country is the stuff of memorable journeys.
+Allow for plenty of "stopping time" along the way in addition to the time you plan to spend at specific wineries.
+Do yourself a favor; take the "Scenic Route" (the Historic Columbia Gorge Scenic Highway) on the Oregon side, or the two-lane Highway 14 on the Washington side.
+You won't forget it!

 Navigating the Columbia Gorge wine region